At great risk for Ukraine and Russia, Putin signals a dark endgame

 He has multiple goals in his sights: not just toppling Ukrainian leader Volodymyr Zelensky, but also securing Ukraine’s capitulation to become a modern version of a Soviet-style satellite state, such as neighboring Belarus.

 More broadly, he remains determined to reshape European security to suit Moscow and put NATO forces on the back foot through his display of military force against Ukraine.
-Russia’s military assault has communicated to Ukrainians that their choice isn’t between Russia and NATO, but between Russia and destruction.
+Russia’s military assault has communicated to Ukrainians that their choice isn’t between Russia and NATO — but between Russia and destruction.

 On a global level, Putin seeks to communicate to U.S. partners that Washington will go only so far in backing them against existential threats.